-The post-master's DNP curriculum builds on the master’s level competencies for Nurse Practitioners.
+The post-master's DNP curriculum builds on the master's level competencies for advanced practice nurses.
 This program prepares graduates to exercise advanced levels of clinical judgment, systems thinking, and expanded responsibility and accountability in planning, implementing, and evaluating evidence-based strategies to improve individual patient and population health outcomes.

 A minimum of 30 credits and one year of study are required for the DNP post-master's concentration.
 All students are required to complete the didactic and clinical experiences necessary for achievement of the competencies associated with doctoral education as delineated in the American Association of Colleges of Nursing's (2006) Essentials of Doctoral Education for Advanced Nursing Practice.

 An individualized program of study is developed for each post-master's DNP student based on his/her educational and professional goals as well as the results of a transcript analysis following acceptance of an offer of admission to the Program.